 A bounding box containing the word Text will appear on your canvas.
-The text is shown in your currently selected color, and uses Procreate’s default font, Eina.
+The text appears in your currently selected color, and uses Procreate’s default font, Eina.

 Use the Keyboard to type into your Text box or use Apple Pencil to Scribble.

-When you add new Text to your canvas, the word Text is already highlighted and ready to be typed over.
+When you add new Text to your canvas, the word Text is already highlighted and ready to type over.
 You can use the iOS Keyboard to type or Apple Pencil to Scribble in new text.

-After entering your new text, the Text box around it will expand to fit the content as it changes.
+The Text box will expand to fit new content as the text changes.

 To align, select, cut, copy, paste or select the font style, double tap your Text to invoke the Text Entry Companion.

-To further adjust your text’s font, style, design and attributes tap the name of the font in the font style field of the Text Entry Companion to invoke the Edit Style Panel.
+To further adjust your text’s font, style, design and attributes, tap the font name in the Text Entry Companion.
+This will invoke the Edit Style Panel.

 Click here to find out more about the Edit Style Panel.

-To quickly change your font you can Scribble the name of the font you want in the Font Style field and it will automatically change.
+To quickly select a new font you can Scribble the name of the font you want in the Font Style field and it will change automatically.

 Move your Text and resize the bounding box around it.

 To move your Text, drag the active bounding box around the canvas.
-While Text remains in vector mode (see below), it can hang over the edge of the canvas without being cut off.
+While Text remains in vector mode (see below), it can sit off the edge of the canvas without being cut off.